 Dairy foods like cottage cheese are a good source of calcium, which is not only good for your bones but your weight as well.
-A reduced-calorie diet rich in dairy foods helped obese people lose more weight and fat than those following a reduced-calorie diet with calcium supplements and a reduced-calorie diet with a standard amount of calcium, according to a 2004 study published in Obesity.
-Calcium from dairy foods may help stimulate fat-burning and suppress fat accumulation, according to the researchers.
+A reduced-calorie diet rich in dairy foods may help you lose more weight and excess body fat, according to a September 2012 study published in Obesity Research.

 Though the researchers found that a calcium-rich diet improved weight loss for those following a reduced-calorie diet, the study was small with only 41 participants.
 According to the National Institutes of Health Office of Dietary Supplements, results from clinical studies on calcium and weight loss have been mixed.